-Three Lines of Defence
+4.5 Three Lines of Defence

-The Society's RMF utilises the three lines of defence model, which is recognised as an industry standard for risk management.
+The Society's RMF applies the three lines of defence model, which is recognised as an industry standard for risk management.

-Risk management is primarily the responsibility of all management and staff of the Society who form the first line of defence.
-Management has a responsibility to identify risks to the business, understand how those risks might impact each area of the business and to establish effective controls or mitigating activities.
+First Line Risk management is the responsibility of all management and colleagues.
+Management has a responsibility to identify risks to the business, understand how those risks might impact each business area and establish effective controls or mitigating activities.
 Management also has a responsibility to comply with risk policies and the RMF.